 Stoves, even electric ones, can easily cause a fire.
 Think of an unattended frying pan.
 Unfortunately, flames can spread really fast in the kitchen.
 That’s why prevention and being prepared are so important if you want to improve cooking safety for seniors.

 First of all, buy a fire extinguisher and find a place that provides quick access to it (here you can find an illustrated guide on the different types of fire extinguishers).

 Read the manual and show your elderly loved one how to use it properly.
 You want to make sure that he or she understands the whole process.
 Be patient and repeat the steps if it’s necessary.
 In an emergency, seniors may become confused and they have a much higher chance of doing the right things if they’re well trained.

 Make sure your elderly relative doesn’t wear loose clothing while cooking because it can easily catch fire.
 If that happens, experts say it’s best to stop, drop to the floor immediately while covering your face with your hands and roll back and forth to smother the flames.
 The goal is to prevent the fire from getting enough oxygen.

 It can be useful to know that natural fibers (e.g. cotton) burn slower than synthetic ones (in this respect mixed fibers are the worst).
 If you think there’s an increased risk, consider buying flame retardant clothing for your elderly loved one.

 Also, make sure there’s nothing highly flammable close to the stove.
-Keep towels, dish clothes, plastic utensils, oils, and other flammable items at a safe distance from the burners.
-Never let the food to boil over as it can also cause a fire.
+Keep towels, dish cloths, plastic utensils, oils, and other flammable items at a safe distance from the burners.
+Never let the food boil over as it can also cause a fire.